gpwclark/watcher/README.md

 ### Quick Start

-### Step 1: Create a new repository on GitHub
+### Step 1: Choose an existing repository or create a new one.

-Go to https://github.com/new and create a new repository (can be public or private).

 ### Step 2: Add these two files to your repository